Watch Video – Remove Duplicates in Google Sheets

-How to Delete Delete Repeats in Google Sheets Using the ‘Remove Duplicates’ Tool
+How To Delete Repeats in Google Sheets Using the ‘Remove Duplicates’ Tool

-Suppose you have the dataset shown below, and you want to remove all the duplicate records from this dataset.
+Suppose you have the dataset shown below and want to remove all the duplicated data from this dataset.

 Below are the steps to eliminate duplicates in Google Sheets:

-- In the Remove Duplicates dialog box, make sure ‘Data has header row’ is selected (in case your data has the header row).
+- In the โRemove duplicatesโ dialog box, make sure ‘Data has header row‘ is selected (only if your data has the header row).

-- Make sure ‘Select All’ is selected (in the ‘Columns to Analyze’ section)
+- Ensure ‘Select all‘ is selected (in the ‘Columns to analyze‘ section).

 - Click on the ‘Remove duplicates’ button.

-If you check only one column in the remove duplicates menu, then it will remove duplicates that appear in that column and the entire row that duplicate appears, unlike when you select all.
+ย If you only check one column in the remove duplicates menu, it will remove the duplicates that appear in that column and the entire row that the duplicate appears in, unlike when you select all.

-What if you want to have Google Sheets remove duplicate rows based on one column?
-In order to remove from one column then select the specific column only and repeat the same process.
-This way, other columns won’t be affected when you remove the duplicates.
+To remove from one column, select the specific column only and complete the same process.
+This way, other columns wonโt be affected when you remove the duplicates.

 Suppose you have the dataset shown below and want to remove all the duplicate records from this dataset.